After a long period of crisis, cyber security needs renewal

 Understand your systems

 This first piece of advice is as old as some of the technology in use.
-It is essential to know what assets you have in your operating technology and understand how they relate to what you do.
+It is essential to know what assets you have in your operational technology and understand how they relate to what you do.

 Understand the risks

 Risk assessments should be completed for all critical systems and reviewed annually or in response to a significant change in the threat or system configuration.
-Risk assessments should be based on credible threat scenarios for the organisation and should develop into risk mitigation plans.
+Risk assessments should be based on credible threat scenarios for the organization and should develop into risk mitigation plans.

-Ensure critical infrastructure is 'Secure by Design
+Ensure critical infrastructure is 'Secure by Design'

 Actively monitor critical systems